menu

 Overview

 Seven Valleys is a tiny borough located in the state of Pennsylvania.
 With a population of 478 people and just one neighborhood, Seven Valleys is the 990th largest community in Pennsylvania.
-Seven Valleys has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Seven Valleys has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Occupations and Workforce